SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/collect-logs.md

       exporters:
         - sumologic
 ```

-It is going to collect logs from application, security, and system channels and send them to Sumo Logic.

 :::tip Additional information
 * Refer to our [OpenTelemetry documentation][windowseventlogreceiver] for more information about Windows Event Log receiver.